triparnanalytics/Big-Data-Term-Project/README.md

 - Snowfall + snow depth
 - Derived: temprange, season, hasprecipitation, hassnow

-## Boston_Neighborhood / District Mapping:
+## Boston_Neighborhood / District Mapping
-Use the .geoson file to extraxt the district codes (A1, B2, C11, etc.) mapped to readable names (Downtown, Roxbury, Dorchester, etc.) and implement it for area-based analysis.
+- Use the .geoson file to extraxt the district codes (A1, B2, C11, etc.) mapped to readable names (Downtown, Roxbury, Dorchester, etc.) and implement it for area-based analysis.
 ---
 ## Preprocessing Stages
 ## Crime Preprocessing